intel/sriov-fec-operator/spec/sriov-fec-operator.md

  - vfio_pci.enable_sriov=1
  - vfio_pci.disable_idle_d3=1

+If `vfio-pci` PF driver is used, then access to VF requires `UUID` token.
+Token is identical for all nodes in cluster, has default value of `02bddbbf-bbb0-4d79-886b-91bad3fbb510` and could be changed by
+    setting `SRIOV_FEC_VFIO_TOKEN` in `subscription.spec.config.env` field.
+Applications that are using VFs should provide token via EAL parameters - e.g
+    `./test-bbdev.py -e="--vfio-vf-token=02bddbbf-bbb0-4d79-886b-91bad3fbb510 -a0000:f7:00.1"`

 ## Deploying the Operator

 The SEO Operator for Wireless FEC Accelerators is easily deployable from the OpenShift or Kubernetes cluster via provisioning and application of the following YAML spec files: